WindowsAzure-Preview/HOL-UploadVMsFromOnPremiseToCloud/HOL.md

 	![Locating-VHD-Image-On-Disk](images/Locating-VHD-Image-On-Disk.png?raw=true "Locating VHD Image On Disk")

-	>The folder contains as sample Hyper-V vhd-file named **itcamp-vhdfile.vhd**.
+	>**Note:** The folder contains as sample Hyper-V vhd-file named **itcamp-vhdfile.vhd**.
 The current size of the vhd-file is **800 MB**.
 You will upload this vhd-file to Windows Azure storage.

 1. In the C:\Files folder, right-click itcamp-vhdfile.vhd, and click **Mount**.
-_After a few moments, the vhd-file will be mounted as drive F:.
+After a few moments, the vhd-file will be mounted as drive F:.

 	![Mounting-VHD-Image](images/Mounting-VHD-Image.png?raw=true "Mounting VHD Image")